-- 1. Numbers for all projects will be restricted due to limitations on numbers fitting in Exhibit building based on current social distancing requirements. - 2.
-All Birds will be handled and weighed by Superintendents and by the judge if needed. - 3.
-An exhibitor is limited to not more than 8 entries in any Breed class and may enter a maximum of 20 entries (excluding showmanship) in the fair.
-Production and Market pens may also have TWO entries per class.
+- 1. Birds will be judged via photos online.
+Meat pens will be weighed at home and submitted in fair entries. - 2.
+An exhibitor is limited to not more than TWO entries in any class and may enter a maximum of 20 entries (excluding showmanship) in the fair.
+Production pens may also have TWO entries per class.
 If birds are lost or die after they are entered, other birds of the same class may be substituted if the superintendent is advised before the show that this is necessary.
-If the number of birds an exhibitor is bringing to fair changes from what is on the entry form, contact the superintendent as soon as possible. - 4.
+If the number of birds an exhibitor is bringing to fair changes from what is on the entry form, contact the superintendent as soon as possible. - 3.
+Only birds that have been entered and shown may be sold at the fair.
+No birds may be sold, or any signs placed on cages until after all the judging is completed.
+The superintendents will not be responsible for any sales. - 4.
 Breed classes are judged according to the APA Standard of Perfection.
 All birds entered in breed classes will be shown individually.
 Factors that are considered in judging are the following: - a.
 Conformation bird must have proper shape, comb, etc., and be free of disqualifying defects. - b.
 Color must have proper color pattern for variety and not have color defects such as wrong bill or leg color. - c.
 Condition bird must be clean, healthy, have good feather quality, and be prepared for show. - 5.
 Production Classes are judged on the following criteria: - a.
 For pullets in egg production pens, indication of early sexual maturity; for hens, records of laying at a high rate.
 Choose breeds that are known for laying large numbers of eggs.
 Laying hens one year old or older are not required to be in good feather condition. - b.
 Birds in chicken meat classes must be as uniform in weight as possible. - c.
 All meat production birds shall exhibit good growth rate - d.
-Condition health, vigor, cleanliness and good feather quality. - e.
+Condition health, vigor, cleanliness, and good feather quality. - e.
 Freedom from deformities. - f.
 Preparation of bird for showing. - g.
 Development and conformation of producing bird. - 6.
 Non-Standard Fowl classes will include crossbred birds and purebred stock that do not meet breed descriptions of the standard of perfection.
 These birds may have non-standard leg color, combs, plumage color, etc. These birds will compete for Champion Non-Standard Fowl.
-Birds entered in production pens may NOT be exhibited individually in Non Standard Fowl classes.
+Birds entered in production pens may NOT be exhibited individually in Non-Standard Fowl classes.
 Production varieties such as California White, Red Star, and Black Star chickens may be exhibited in the non-standard fowl division in the appropriate weight class; please specify the variety on the entry form.
-Non-standard birds will be judged on the following: - a.
-Condition health, vigor, cleanliness, and good feather quality. - b.
-Freedom from deformities. - c.
+Non-standard birds will be judged on the following:

+- a.
+Condition health, vigor, cleanliness, and good feather quality.

+- b.
+Freedom from deformities.

+- c.
 Preparation for show.